abhinavdubey8989/CDC/readme.md

   - insert row : `INSERT INTO students (name, marks) VALUES ('foo', 85.5);`

-# Step-4.1 : Setup mongo REPLICA-SET :
+# [DEPRECATED] Step-4.1 : Setup mongo REPLICA-SET :
+  - [NOTE] : This step is now merged with starting the container
   - once the containers are up, run the below on the hostmachine's terminal
   - `docker-compose exec my_mongodb_1 mongosh --port 27017 --quiet --eval "rs.initiate({})" --json relaxed`
   - if the above does not work, run the below in the terminal of mongo docker container